nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 Jake didn’t understand, but he spat and said a stinking word.
 The chef called him to do something in the kitchen.

-“Leave that theah professor and his nonsense,” the chef said....
+“Leave that theah professor and his nonsense,” the chef said.<span class="three-dots"></span>

 The great black animal whistled sharply and puff-puffed slowly into the station of Pittsburgh.